Das cubane

 The Das cubane is a transition metal carboxylate complex with the formula [CoO(OAc)py]_{4} where OAc is acetate and py is pyridine.
 The compound is named after Birinchi K. Das, who led the team that discovered the cluster.
-The compound features of Co_{4}O_{4} core.
+The compound features a Co_{4}O_{4} cubane-type cluster core.
 Each Co(III) center is low-spin and has octahedral geometry.
 The compound is prepared by mixing a cobalt(II) salt with acetate and pyridine followed by oxidation with hydrogen peroxide.
-Cobalt(III) carboxylates have attracted interest as catalysts for the oxidation of xylene to terephthalic acid.
+This compound has attracted interest as a possible catalyst for the oxidation of xylene to terephthalic acid.